vatesfr/xen-orchestra/docs/docs/guides/v2v-migration-guide.md

 #### Network

-XO must be able to connect to the ESXi host through the port running the web UI (default port: 443) and the NFC data port (default port: 902).
+XO must be able to connect to the ESXi host, or to the vCenter, through the port running the web UI (default port: 443), and to the ESXi host holding the VM through the NFC data port (default port: 902), even when going through a vCenter.
 At the time of writing, there is no way to select one network or another, so if possible, keep a single network path from XO to VMware.

 #### VMware disk support